Spreading the Fire of Flamenco: Maria Juncal in Madrid, Spain

 It’s so rooted in the feeling that it resonates with everyone?

-It seems really mysterious how the Indian gypsies came up with this dance form at all.
+It seems really mysterious how the Indian nomads came up with this dance form at all.

 That is amazing.
 The way they had so much pride even in the midst of the worst suffering.
 I guess that’s where the powerful feminine expression comes from?

-MJ: All of the things that happened to the gypsies are in the flamenco.
+MJ: All of the things that happened to the Romani are in the flamenco.
 That is the beauty of it.

 Anything you’d like to say to our readers?